-The proposed crowdfunding rules contain the following thresholds and limits:
+The crowdfunding rules contain the following thresholds and limits:

-- The aggregate amount of securities that may be sold by a company within a 12-month period in crowdfunding transactions may not exceed \$1 million. - During any 12-month period, the aggregate amount of securities sold to any investor by all companies in crowdfunding transactions must not exceed the greater of: - (i) \$2,000 or 5% of either the annual income or net worth of such investor (and his spouse), if both the annual income and the net worth of the investor is less than \$100,000; and - (ii) 10% of either the annual income or net worth of such investor (and his spouse), not to exceed a maximum aggregate amount of \$100,000, if either the annual income or net worth of the investor is equal to or more than \$100,000. - The transaction must be conducted exclusively through a single intermediary -- a registered broker-dealer or a funding portal (as defined below-see "Intermediaries -- Funding Portals").
+- The aggregate amount of securities that may be sold by a company within a 12-month period in crowdfunding transactions may not exceed \$1 million. - During any 12-month period, the aggregate amount of securities sold to any investor by all companies in crowdfunding transactions must not exceed the greater of: - (i) \$2,000 or 5% of either the annual income or net worth of such investor (and his spouse), if both the annual income and the net worth of the investor is less than \$100,000;

+- (ii) 10% of either the annual income or net worth of such investor (and his spouse), if either the annual income or net worth of the investor is equal to or more than \$100,000; and - (iii) a maximum aggregate amount of \$100,000 for all crowdfunding purchases in the 12-month period.